Niro646/JavaScript-Calculator/README.md

 # Usage

-You can access the Simple JavaScript Calculator by visiting the following link: [JavaScript Calculator](https://my-cool-js-calculator.netlify.app/)
+You can access the JavaScript Calculator by visiting the following link: [JavaScript Calculator](https://my-cool-js-calculator.netlify.app/)

 Simply enter your mathematical expressions and use the calculator's features to perform calculations with ease.